IN ALL HER GLORY: The Honorable Henrietta Vinton Davis, Lady Commander Order of the Nile

 The early part of the 1900s was the beginning of a change in the career of Henrietta Vinton Davis.
 Although still in demand after over twenty years as a performer, she had to contend with younger competition.
 Additionally, audiences were willing to accept less “distinguished” entertainment in the form of minstrel shows.
 As a result, she was no longer as unique a drawing card as in her early career.
 She came to involve herself more with community service work in the form of performing in fundraisers for churches and schools, as well as, returning to teaching.
 During 1912-13 she toured the Caribbean with singer Nonie Bailey Hardy and managed the Covent Garden Theater in Kingston, Jamaica.
 She learned of the work of Marcus Garvey during that time.

 On November 23, 1941 Henrietta Vinton Davis ascended to join the ancestors in Saint Elizabeth’s Hospital, Washington, DC at eighty-one years of age.
-She was buried on November 26 in Columbia Harmony Cemetery after a service at the A.S.
+She was buried on November 26 in Columbia Harmony Cemetery in Washington, D.C. after a service at the A.S.
 Pope Funeral Home.

-Unmarried, childless and at an advanced age for the time, no marker was placed at her grave site.
-The cemetery was subsequently relocated to Landover, Maryland and renamed National Harmony Memorial Park.
+Unmarried, childless and at an advanced age for the time, no marker was placed at her grave site when the cemetery was subsequently relocated to Landover, Maryland and renamed National Harmony Memorial Park.
 She remained relatively unrecognized until July 1983 when an article entitled “Henrietta Vinton Davis and the Garvey Movement” by Professor William Seraile was published in the journal Afro-Americans in New York Life and History.
 Nearly a year later, acknowledgment of her contributions increased with the publication of the book “Shakespeare in Sable” written by Professor Errol Hill.
 In 1994, actor Clayton LeBouef received a commission to write a play on her life entitled “Shero: The Liviciation of Henrietta Vinton Davis.”
-Initial planning for the UNIA website in 1998 included a “Hall of Heroes” recognizing unsung UNIA Heroes and Sheroes.
-Reserach resulted in the realization Lady Davis lay in an unmarked grave.
-Initial thoughts of placing a marker there were supplanted by the query “if a tree falls in the forest, does it make a sound?”
+Initial planning for the UNIA website in 1998 included a “Hall of Heroes” recognizing unsung UNIA Heroes and Sheroes intended to include her.
+Research resulted in the realization Lady Davis lay in an unmarked grave.
+Thoughts of placing a marker there were supplanted by the query “if a tree falls in the forest, does it make a sound?”
 What point would there have been in marking a grave when few people know the significance thereof?

 We know at least 100 people with 100 dollars each will read this article.
 Among them, who will have the force of will to consolidate their energy and place a plaque marking the grave of “the greatest woman of the African race?”
 This is a chance to make history.
 Accomplish what you will!!!